(This page revised June 14, 2022)

 After you have the ring (and the bits of sac, if necessary) out of the way, use your probe, not the dental pick, to push the nipple sidewise.
 Place the tip of the probe as far down the length of the nipple as you can get it, and be gentle.
 If the nipple does not shift, apply a little heat.
 Once you have freed the nipple (and the cone of which it is a part), lift it out.
 Examine the conical area and the base of the cone to make sure these areas are free of bits of rubber.
 These surfaces must be clean and smooth because they are sealing surfaces.

 Using your section pliers, remove the section from the front end of the barrel.
 Most Ink-Vue pens have threaded sections, but there are a few with friction-fitted sections.
 In both cases, Waterman sealed this joint, and you will need to apply some heat to remove the section.
 Expect the section to be threaded, and unscrew it to break it free for removal.
-Once it’s free, you can determine whether it’s threaded and then remove it all the way.
+Once it’s free, you can determine whether it’s threaded or smooth, and then remove it all the way.

 Check your parts.
 You should have all the items shown in the following photo except the small rubber washer immediately to the right of the barrel:

 Like Vacumatic diaphragms, Ink-Vue sacs were provided to the pen maker already cut to length.
 Today, they are not already cut.
 Shown in this photo are an uncut sac (lower) and one that has been cut to length (upper):

 With your scissors, cut the sac just at the point where the necked area meets the outer periphery of the excess part, as shown in the photo.
 You will make a final trim later.